okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/using-console/index.md

 #### Side navigation

-The side navigation takes you from the Dashboard to the management screens for various aspects of your org's functionality:
+The side navigation takes you from the Dashboard to the management pages for various aspects of your org's functionality:

 | Menu          | What can you do there?                                                                             |
 |---------------|----------------------------------------------------------------------------------------------------|